Fodor's Expert Review Asamkirche

 Perhaps Munich's most ostentatious church, it has a suitably extraordinary entrance, framed by raw rock foundations.
 The insignificant door, crammed between its craggy shoulders, gives little idea of the opulence and lavish detailing within the small 18th-century church (there are only 12 rows of pews).
-Above the doorway St. Nepomuk, the 14th-century Bohemian monk and patron saint of Bavaria, who drowned in the Danube, is being led by angels from a rocky riverbank to heaven.
-The church's official name is Church of St. Johann Nepomuk, but it's known as the Asamkirche for its architects, the brothers Cosmas Damian and Egid Quirin Asam.
-The interior of the church is a prime example of true southern German late-baroque architecture.
+Above the doorway St. Nepomuk, the 14th-century Bohemian monk and patron saint of Bavaria who drowned in the Danube, is being led by angels from a rocky riverbank to heaven.
+The church's official name is Church of St. Johann Nepomuk, but it's more popularly known as the Asamkirche for its architects, the brothers Cosmas Damian and Egid Quirin Asam.
+The interior of the church is a prime example of true southern German late-Baroque architecture.
 Frescoes by Cosmas Damian Asam and rosy marble cover the walls.
 The sheer wealth of statues and gilding is stunning—there's even a gilt skeleton at the sanctuary's portal.